Reinisch Plastic Surgery

 EDUCATION AND LEADERSHIP

-Dr. Reinisch is currently the Director of Craniofacial and Pediatric Plastic Surgery for Cedars-Sinai Medical Group in Los Angeles.
+Dr. Reinisch was the Director of Craniofacial and Pediatric Plastic Surgery for Cedars-Sinai Medical Group in Los Angeles.
+He currently heads The Reinisch Plastic Surgery Group in Los Angeles.
 When he began practicing in the 1980s, the field of pediatric plastic surgery was still in its infancy, and many children’s hospitals did not consider it a specialty.
 He is credited with establishing the Division of Plastic Surgery at the Children’s Hospital of Los Angeles, creating a model for other hospitals and serving as its Chief.
 He has also served as Head of the Division of Plastic Surgery at the University of Southern California (USC).